 4.3.3 SDRAM Commands

 This subsection discusses the SDRAM commands supported by the memory controller.
 Table 4-12 summarizes these commands followed by detailed operational information regarding each command.
-Refer to the SDRAM manufacturer's specification for more information on component banks.
+Refer to SDRAM device specifications available from SDRAM manufacturer's for more detailed information.